 Student financial aid includes grants, scholarships, and loans.
 It can be available through the federal and state government, private corporations, and philanthropic organizations.
-The Kansas Board of Regents is responsible for the administration of the 17 state-funded student financial assistance programs for the State of Kansas totaling over \$48 million in scholarships for FY 2022.
+The Kansas Board of Regents is responsible for the administration of 19 state-funded student financial assistance programs for the State of Kansas totaling over \$48 million in scholarships for FY 2023.

 Each of the state-funded programs is established by state law, several of which require annual reports to the Legislature and Governor.
-This report is provided in order to fulfill these statutory requirements, but to also provide an overview of the programs administered by the Board of Regents.
+With the exception of the Kansas Promise Scholarship, which is detailed in a separate document, this report fulfills these statutory requirements, and also provides an overview of the student financial assistance programs administered by the Board of Regents.